iapyeh/GGeditor/docs/User Guide.rst

 \ |IMG7|\

-Please be noted that “name” and “content” are required for a directive, arguments and options are optional.
-If there is no options, the content can be in the 2nd row.
+Please be noted “name” and “content” are required for a directive, arguments and options are optional.
+If there are no options, the content can be in the 2nd row.
 If there is more than one options, these options should be put line by line in 2nd row, or row by row.
 See the diagram below for illustration.

 \ |IMG8|\